 Sarah Hinlicky Wilson is the founder of Thornbush Press.
 She’s a theologian, pastor, podcaster, writer, editor, ecumenist, and intellectual entrepreneur.

 Sarah holds a Ph.D. in Systematic Theology and an M.Div. from Princeton Theological Seminary.
 Her vocation is centered on public theology and communicating the gospel in ways that are faithful, surprising, and credible in contemporary contexts.
 From 2007 to 2018 she was the editor of Lutheran Forum, an independent theological quarterly.
 She continues as Visiting Professor of the Institute for Ecumenical Research in Strasbourg, France, after almost eight years working there full-time, specializing in Eastern Orthodoxy and Pentecostalism.
-Her podcast, Queen of the Sciences, addresses all kinds of topics pertaining to the Christian faith, from the practical to the wildly speculative.
+Her theology podcast, Queen of the Sciences, addresses all kinds of topics pertaining to the Christian faith, from the practical to the wildly speculative; her fiction podcast, Sarah Hinlicky Wilson Stories, is for people who need good fiction and good theology at the same time!

 Sarah lives with her husband Andrew and son Zeke in Tokyo, Japan, where she serves as a pastor at Tokyo Lutheran Church.
 She is an avid taker of walks, lover of stories, and maker of delicious foods.
 Subscribe to her quarterly newsletter, Theology and a Recipe, to stay up to date on her current projects.